 Since those early days the building has hardly changed, apart from the removal of the gate and wall at the front of the communal garden.
 It has been renovated and modernised several times, and now accommodates 7 residents rather than 12, so front doors are no longer shared.
 Management of the Almshouses passed to the Family Welfare Association in 1987, which received grants from the Housing Association and Merton Council.
 In 1997 the management then passed to Anchor Housing Association, and, after a brief interim period under United St Saviour’s Charity in 2013 it passed to Croydon Almshouse Charities.

-Research into the history of the Elis David Almshouses has been carried out with great thoroughness and enthusiasm by Sue Turnbull, a local historian and resident of the almshouses.
-More recently Sue has teamed up with Karen Ip, a Director of the Charity, to research other projects including Mary Tate’s Almshouses, and to give talks and organise local history exhibitions.
+Research into the history of the Elis David Almshouses has been carried out with great thoroughness and enthusiasm by Sue Turnbull, a local historian and former resident of the almshouses.
+More recently Sue has teamed up with Karen Ip, a Director of the Charity, as well as other residents, to research other projects including Mary Tate’s Almshouses, and to give talks and organise local history exhibitions.

 Sue has published a book on the Elis David Almshouses, which is available from the Clerk to the Directors for a charge of £5 plus postage and packaging.
 To order a copy please contact us.